How One Woman Is Cracking Down On Social Media Fraud

 When Shaikha Dr. Noora bint Khalifa Al Khalifa of Bahrain found out there were social media profiles impersonating her on Instagram and Facebook, she thought the problem was a one-off issue.

 “I reported the fake accounts, but I didn’t take any serious action when they were first spreading,” the Shaikha said.
 And spreading they were.

-Hundreds of profiles were create in The Shaikha's name.
+Hundreds of profiles were create in Shaikha Dr. Noora Al Khalifa's name.

-Throughout the past few months, over 350 fake profiles were created on both Instagram and Facebook, all claiming to be Shaikha Noora herself – while the real Shaikha worked tirelessly to shut them all down.
+Throughout the past few months, over 350 fake profiles were created on both Instagram and Facebook, all claiming to be Shaikha Dr. Noora herself – while the real Shaikha Dr. Noora worked tirelessly to shut them all down.

 These fake accounts – and the fraudsters behind them – were clearly no joke.

 She soon discovered her identity was being used by members of organized crime groups in Jordan and Egypt, located primarily in refugee camps.
 Some impersonators posed as the Shaikha, while others claimed they were an “Arab princess” in need of help.

 The criminals had a plan to con innocent people out of money - and, by the vast amounts of accounts they had created with the Shaikha’s pictures, they were succeeding.

 "They thought they were helping out charities."

 Some users were handing over hundreds of Bahraini dollars, to what they thought were charitable causes or investment schemes endorsed by the Bahraini royal.